 6 Heart Health Mistakes Made by Women- and How to Avoid Them

 Despite the fact that heart disease is the number one cause of death for women in the United States, there’s still a common misperception that it’s “a guy thing.”
 Women fear breast cancer more, even though they’re eight times more likely to die of heart disease.
-“The message is getting out more, but women still need help understanding all their risk factors,” says Pamela Ouyang, M.B.B.S., director of the Johns Hopkins Women’s Cardiovascular Health Center.
+Women need to understand all their risk factors.

 Believing You’ll ‘Know’ When You Need to Get Your Blood Pressure Checked

 It’s great to be in tune with your body, but that approach alone has its limits.
 Blood pressure and high cholesterol are silent conditions.
 Symptoms such as dizziness are not a sign of these problems: A test can tell you whether or not you’re at risk for them.